-This collection focuses on Cornwall and West Devon’s mineralogical and mining heritage.
+This Collection focuses on Cornwall and West Devon’s mineralogical and mining heritage.
 The specimens it features are drawn from the collection of the Royal Institution of Cornwall (RIC) held at the Royal Cornwall Museum (RCM).

-This collaborative project involving the RCM, the Cornish Mining World Heritage Site and the Open University explores how access to the RIC’s mineral collection and the stories it can tell can be widened using digital technology.
+This collaborative project involving the RCM, the Cornish Mining World Heritage Site and The Open University explores how access to the RIC’s mineral collection and the stories it can tell can be widened using digital technology.
 It includes radioactive minerals from Cornwall that would otherwise be inaccessible to the public for health and safety reasons.